rasql/pygame-tutorial/docs/index.rst

 Welcome to making apps with Pygame!
 ===================================

-This tutorial explains how to make interactive application and games using Pygame.
+This tutorial explains how to make interactive applications and games using Pygame.
-The first part is a general introduction to pygame without defining classes and objects.
+The first part is a general introduction to Pygame without defining classes and objects.
 The second part introduces classes and objects and teaches an **object-oriented programming** approach to making apps.